 Technology has changed the money and banking system.
-Previously, where ledger books were used for keeping the records of accounts and transactions have now fully replaced with computerized accounting.
-Similarly, checks (cheques) which are widely used for withdrawing or transferring money, a large part of this mean has got replaced with cash cards.
+Previously, where ledger books were used for keeping the records of accounts and transactions are now fully replaced with computerized accounting.
+Similarly, checks (cheques) which are widely used for withdrawing or transferring money, a large part of this mean has got replaced with cash cards or internet banking.
 Debit and credit cards have eased the handling of money.
-Today, these cards can be used in any part of the world to receive the cash instantly through cash machines or buying any products online or at shops.
-Online trading especially where buying is involved can not be possible without such modern facilities.
+Today, these cards can be used in any part of the world to receive the cash instantly through cash machines or for buying any products online, paying at shops, restaurants, service stations and places where cards are accepted.
+Online trading especially where buying or selling is involved can not be possible without such modern facilities.

-An ATM (Automated Teller Machine) which is also called by some other names like ABM (Automated Banking Machine), Cash Machine or Cash Point is a self-help electronic banking device which is networked with financial institutions and performs financial transactions for clients.
-Modern ATMs can perform a variety of functions including cash withdrawal, cash transfer, cash deposit, utility bills payment, balance inquiry, obtaining the bank statement etc. Despite of all the advantages, ATM cards, Debit cards or Credit cards which are used at ATMs may get swallowed by the machine.
-There could be several possible reasons for this trouble which I have discussed below.
+An ATM (Automated Teller Machine) which is also called by other names like ABM (Automated Banking Machine), Cash Machine or Cash Point is a self-help electronic banking device which is networked with financial institutions like banks and performs financial transactions for clients.
+Modern ATMs can perform a variety of functions including cash withdrawal, cash transfer, cash deposit, utility bills payment, balance inquiry, obtaining the bank statement etc. Despite of all the advantages, ATM cards, debit cards or credit cards which are used at ATMs may get swallowed or captured by the machine.
+There could be several possible reasons for that which I have discussed below.

 1- Inserting the card wrongly

-There is a way to insert the card in ATM.
+There is a proper way of inserting card in ATM.
 You can find an arrow on one side of the card which indicates in which direction you have to push it into the card inlet of ATM.
-But if you do not do that way, ATM might fail to read your card and swallow it instead of returning it.
+But if you do not do that way, ATM will fail to read your card and swallow it instead of returning it.

 2- Having no balance or insufficient balance in account